 Dietary supplementation of GLA and omega-3 fatty acids can significantly decrease inflammatory and non-inflammatory acne lesions as well.

 How to topically treat a linoleic acid deficiency

-Carrier oils are the answer to balancing fatty acid levels in acne-prone skin.
+Face oils, otherwise known as carrier oils, are the answer to balancing fatty acid levels in acne-prone skin.

 It's very important to only use specific oils on your skin, as most can worsen the severity of acne.

 Oils high in linoleic and low in oleic acids are considered "drying" oils, meaning they absorb quickly into the skin, and are extremely beneficial for all skin types - including oily, and of course acne.

 Oils high in oleic and low in linoleic acids are your olive and avocado oils.
 They're heavier than high linoleic oils, and take longer to absorb.
 They can cause breakouts and lead to dry, oily, or combination skin with extended use.

 The best oils high in linoleic acid to treat acne

 I've made a list of oils below that contain high amounts of linoleic acid with low amounts of oleic acid, with their corresponding percentages.